kwilkinz/kwilkinz/README.md

 *   🌍  I'm based in Texas!
 *   🖥️  See my portfolio at [My Portfolio](https://kwilkinz.github.io/).
 *   🔭  I have a blog here at [Techy Tips Blog](https://github.com/kwilkinz/TechyTips_blog).
-*   🌱  I'm learning Kotlin.
-*   ⚡   In the works of writing a book!

 ### Skills